brianLeeson/CIS322-proj7-Gcal/README.md

 # proj7-Gcal
-Simple list of dated memos kept in MongoDB database AUTHOR: Brian Leeson, bel@cs.uoregon.edu Skeleton code created by instructor: Michael Young
+AUTHOR: Brian Leeson, bel@cs.uoregon.edu
+Skeleton code created by instructor: Michael Young

 ## What is here
 A simple webpage that finds potentially busy times in a specific date and time range. <br>